YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 - **Realtime** \
   **Realtime probes** create the **cubemap** at **runtime** in the player rather than the editor.
 This means that **the reflections are not limited to static objects** and can be **updated in real time** to show changes in the scene.
 However, it takes considerable processing time to refresh the view of a probe so it is wise to manage the updates carefully.
 Unity **allows you to trigger updates from a script so you can control exactly when they happen**.
 Also, there is an option to apply **timeslicing to probe updates** so that they can **take place gradually over a few frames**.
 - **Custom**
+  **Custom probe** let you bake the view in the editor, as with Baked probes, but you can also supply a custom cubemap for the reflections.
+Custom probes cannot be updated at runtime.

 ### ref
 https://www.youtube.com/watch?v=lhELeLnynI8